 FixMeNote: FixMeStick is currently compatible with Intel Based Macs from 2006 to 2017.
 Mac with FusionDrives and or from 2018 and later are not yet compatible.

 If our tips above didn’t solve your issue, you may want to try the StartMeStick.
-The StartMeStick turns any computer info a fast, secure, and private one.
+The StartMeStick turns any computer info a fast, secure, and private one and can bring an old computer back from the dead!
 Simply plug it in and do anything you want online.
 Pull it out and your computer goes back to the way it was.